jkbicbic/gopager/README.md

 ### Example Pagination

 Below is how your pagination could look.
+Please note that any styles that you see here are not included, you and you alone have the power to design your own pagination this library just provides the calculations.

 ![alt text](https://github.com/jkbicbic/gopager/blob/master/img/sample.png)